KBOO: "Stairway to Heaven"

 As a listener-funded station, KBOO runs a variety of fundraising events.
 They once promised that, for a donation of $10,000, the station would never play Led Zeppelin's "Stairway To Heaven" again.
 One listener accepted the offer.
 After performing at a concert at the Aladdin Theater, Robert Plant, who is a singer for Led Zeppelin was driving to the Oregon Coast and station-surfing, and the offer was repeated while Plant was lingering on the station.
 He liked the idea and decided to accept.
 He pulled over to use a pay-phone to call and make a $10,000 pledge, which he says he did using the credit card of Atco Records president Herb Abramson.

-During an interview in which Plant confirmed the story, he also said that he liked the song well enough, and of course it has been very good to him... "but don’t you know, I’ve heard it."

 Programming

 KBOO offers a mix of music and entertainment programs along with public affairs shows which are informative and sometimes controversial.
 The focus is on independent content, voices and perspectives that are not typically heard on mainstream media.
-Public affairs programs include: Old Mole Variety Hour, Voices For The Animals, Prison Pipeline, Art Focus, Film at 11, Locus Focus, The Dirtbag, The Bike Show and Rose City Native Radio.
-Other programs include Roe On The Rocks, tackling current gender and political issues, and Let’s Talk About Race, which is about racial and social issues.
-Distinctive programming and public affairs content such as Squirrels Know is also offered on the platform.
+Public affairs programs include: Old Mole Variety Hour, Prison Pipeline, Art Focus, Film at 11, Locus Focus, The Dirtbag, The Bike Show and Rose City Native Radio.

 KBOO delivers a volunteer-produced newscast every evening, and election coverage.
 It has hosted the Walt Curtis poetry show Talking Earth since 1971.
 KBOO also broadcasts syndicated programs, such as Democracy Now!, For The Wild, Ecojustice Radio and First Voices Radio.

 Music programs on the platform include genres such as hip-hop, adult album alternative rock (AAA), electronica, experimental, chill-out, folk, jazz, and Latin music.
-Music shows include: Roots of Rock and Roll, Jazz in the Afternoon, Rise When The Rooster Crows, Dr. Zomb’s Stereo Obscura, Spark Plug, Parsing Sound and Boogie Pachanguero.

-In addition, KBOO also offers radio theater programs, including The Ubu Hour, Sudden Radio Project and Gremlin Time, with each program alternating from week-to-week, producing one episode per month.

 Special programming events have included live remote broadcasts of music festivals such as PDX Pop Now!, Pickathon, and the annual Waterfront Blues Festival.

 According to the KBOO Programming Charter, "KBOO shall fill the needs that other media outlets do not, providing programming to diverse communities and unserved or underserved groups" and "shall provide access and training to those communities."

 KBOO hosted the Grassroots Radio Coalition's 13th annual Grassroots Radio Conference.
 The conference was held July 24–27, 2008, at Portland State University's Native American Student and Community Center.
 It was co-sponsored by KBOO, KPSU, and KPCN-LP.